sebdak/typescript-unkown-parser/README.md

 # TypeScript Unkown Parser 🃏

-TypeScript is great tool for statically enforcing types at compile time, but this can quickly become a false security when dealing with unkown data from the "outside world".
+TypeScript is a great tool for statically enforcing types at compile time, but this can quickly become a false security when dealing with unkown data from the "outside world".

 typescript-unknown-parser uses ES6 classes to parse unknown objects, and throws en error if

 -   required properties are missing
 -   properties (required and non-required) are of wrong type.

-## Usage
+## Installation

 ```bash
 npm i typescript-unknown-parser
 ```

+## Usage

 1. Make a class with expected typed properties.
 Extend it by UnknownParser imported from typescript-unknown-parser, and pass the class as a generic type argument.
 2. Call `super(data, 'MyClass')` with the unknown data and the name of the class